Mesh Timeout (beta)

 Idle timeout

 For TCP connections idle timeout is the amount of time that the DP will allow a connection to exist with no inbound or outbound activity.
-On the other hand when connection in HTTP time at which a inbound or outbound connection will be terminated if there are no active streams
+On the other hand when connection in HTTP time at which an inbound or outbound connection will be terminated if there are no active streams

 HTTP request timeout

 Request timeout lets you configure how long the data plane proxy should wait for the full response.
-In details it spans between the point at which the entire request has been processed by DP and when the response has been completely processed by DP.
+In details, it spans between the point at which the entire request has been processed by DP and when the response has been completely processed by DP.

 HTTP stream idle timeout

-Stream idle timeout is the amount of time that the data plane proxy will allow a HTTP/2 stream to exist with no inbound or outbound activity.
+Stream idle timeout is the amount of time that the data plane proxy will allow an HTTP/2 stream to exist with no inbound or outbound activity.
 This timeout is strongly recommended for all requests (not just streaming requests/responses) as it additionally defends against a peer that does not open the stream window once an entire response has been buffered to be sent to a downstream client.

 Stream timeouts apply even when you are only using HTTP/1.1 in you services.
 This is because every connection between data plane proxies is upgraded to HTTP/2.